Silent Hill: The Arcade: Plot

 Eric, Tina, Bill, Jessie, Ryan and George are members of their school's Occult Club in Portland.
 They enter Silent Hill to investigate the rumors circulating around the area.
 Eric's great-grandfather was the captain of a steamboat called Little Baroness.
 Both disappeared along with the crew and passengers on Toluca Lake seventy-five years ago.
 After stopping in a motel to rest for the night, Eric and Tina awake to find their friends missing and the town shrouded in fog, crawling with monsters such as Pyramid Head who relentlessly pursues them.

 While searching for their friends, they find Tina's 9-year-old pen-pal Emilie looking for her mother.
 The two are reunited until Emilie is thrown into Toluca Lake by a monstrous form of her mother, who was murdered in a home burglary a year ago.
 Eric and Tina dive in to save her.
 At the bottom of the lake they encounter Hanna, a girl resembling Emilie and the one responsible for the disappearance of the Little Baroness after she was thrown overboard by her mother due to Hanna's terminal illness.
 Hanna mutates into a creature with only a head and tentacles until she is defeated.

 Endings vary depending on the player's actions during the game, including whether the player saves their friends and destroys Hanna's tentacles.
 One has Eric and Tina rescuing Emilie and freeing Hanna's spirit.
 Another depicts them trapped permanently in the town if Emilie dies and Hanna is not freed.
 A joke ending shows Eric and Tina in the Gradius video game which is being played by Robbie the Rabbit.

-Reception

-The game was given a negative review by Destructoid, who regarded it as "an extremely unnecessary spin on the classic survival horror series".